Campaign streamer: Usage

 Many of the practices relative to streamers and their display are similar among the services.
 There are, however, differences, particularly regarding the number of streamers and use of embroidered devices.
 The Army carries a separate streamer for each important action in all wars in which that service has participated, each embroidered with the name of the action commemorated.
 Currently, the Army allows 190 streamers, and the Air Force, employing the Army system, carries more than 60.
-Unlike the Army-Air Force practice, the Marines and Navy use one ribbon for each war, campaign, or theater of operations.
+Unlike the Army–Air Force practice, the Marines and Navy use one ribbon for each war, campaign, or theater of operations.
 Specific actions or battles are highlighted by bronze and silver stars embroidered on the ribbon.
 The Marine Corps has 57 streamers, the Navy 36, and the Coast Guard uses 43, unadorned by either stars or lettering.
 Stars on the Marines and Navy streamers follow the practice initiated during the World War II period for ribbons and medals—that is, a bronze service star for each action, and a silver star in lieu of five bronze stars.
 The Navy applies stars to appropriate ribbons throughout its history, whereas the Marine Corps uses stars to commemorate service starting from 1900.
 The Navy's Presidential Unit Citation, Navy Unit Commendation, and Meritorious Unit Commendation streamers each carry a red number rather than stars, representing the number of times that the respective award has been conferred upon Navy units.

 Appearance

-U.S. streamers tend to have a flat end, with writing, with the sole exception being those of the USMC, whose streamers usually have a pointed end with no writing.
+Streamers tend to have a flat end, with writing, with the sole exception being those of the USMC, whose streamers usually have a pointed end with no writing.
 The fly end of the streamer usually has a swallowtail.

 Size

-U.S. streamers' sizes vary based upon the military branch that uses them and the size of the flag that they are attached to.
+Streamers' sizes vary based upon the military branch that uses them and the size of the flag that they are attached to.
 Generally they are 3 ft long and 2.75 in wide; the USMC's streamers are 2.75 in wide and either 36 in or 48 in long.